Frequently Asked Questions

 Do you treat babies and kids?

-Children 12 years of age and older can come as patients but require a guardian/parent to sign off on their consent form.
-However, due to COVID and also the small size of our space, we can not allow parents/guardians to sit inside the treatment space with their little person during the session.
-We do have a referal option for kids acupuncture in town, so be in touch if you are interested!
+14-years olds and older can come as patients to OCA but require a guardian/parent to sign off on their consent form.
+However, due to COVID and the small size of our space, we can not allow parents/guardians to sit inside the treatment space with their under ager-er during the session.
+We do have a referal option for kids acupuncture in town, so be in touch if you are interested